PhD in Composition

 Background

 Drawing upon its rich history as a center for new and experimental music, the creative work of UB's music composition program is a focal point of Department of Music activity.
-The performance of new music is supported by a highly accomplished faculty and advanced by UB's Robert and Carol Morris Center for 21st Century Music which sponsors the annual June in Buffalo festival as well as activities throughout the academic year.
-The program has a focus on experimentation, which includes exploring extended techniques on traditional instruments, electronic music, expanded musical notations, and speculative formal constructions.
+The performance of new music is supported by a highly accomplished faculty and advanced by UB’s Robert and Carol Morris Center for 21st Century Music which sponsors the annual June in Buffalo festival as well as activities throughout the academic year.

 Course of Study

 Just as openness is a defining feature of the composition program, so too is its complement, rigor.
-The ability to question oneself, as well as others, and to put at risk one’s deepest held beliefs about music is tested through exciting opportunities to compose new music in various contexts.
+The ability to question oneself, as well as others, and to put at risk one’s prior beliefs about music is tested through exciting opportunities to compose new music in various contexts.
 Of equal value is developing the skill to articulate one’s ideas about music through seminar presentations, written texts, and research as an essential aspect of the compositional process.

 In all cases, a student's individual course of study is determined through discussion with their major advisor and the Director of Graduate Studies.